Vaccine-induced Immune Thrombotic Thrombocytopenia

 Input from James B. Bussel, MD; Jean M. Connors, MD; Douglas B. Cines, MD; Cynthia E. Dunbar, MD; Laura C. Michaelis, MD; Lisa Baumann Kreuziger, MD; Agnes Y. Y. Lee, MD, MSc; and Ingrid Pabinger-Fasching, MD.

-TTS is an evolving disorder, and updates will be made as new data become available.
+Knowledge about VITT continues to evolve, and updates will be made as new data become available.

 Initial work-up (note: draw blood prior to any therapeutic interventions such as IVIG, given potential interference with diagnostic assays):